davidchocholaty/machine-learning-resources/README.md

-# machine-learning-resources
+# A Journey through Machine Learning

-A Journey through Machine Learning
+A repository containing resources that I will find useful during my machine-learning studies.